-This website is a culmination of my interest in Wrenn Formula 152 and whilst other slot racing manufacturers have produced interesting ranges in the past, and some continue to do so, my main interest is still with Wrenn Formula 152 which stems from my first contact with slot racing in the very early 60’s My enthusiasm for all slot racing was rekindled nearly 40 years ago with the formation of the NSCC and contact with dealers John Jude, Bill Bradley and Steve De Havilland when I started to assemble my own collection, which even included one of the factory-built landscaped circuits.
+This website is a culmination of my interest in Wrenn Formula 152 and whilst other slot racing manufacturers have produced interesting ranges in the past, and some continue to do so, my main interest is still with Wrenn Formula 152 which stems from my first contact with slot racing in the very early 60’s My enthusiasm for all slot racing was rekindled over 40 years ago with the formation of the NSCC and contact with dealers John Jude, Bill Bradley and Steve De Havilland when I started to assemble my own collection, which even included one of the factory-built landscaped circuits.
 I quickly discovered that of these John Jude had gained most knowledge and experience through his J & E Models business covering all aspects of slot racing, whilst being able to obtain items and ‘pick his brain’ was certainly very fruitful on both counts.
 He was consistently always that enthusiastic, knowledgeable, committed and approachable individual whom I first met all those years ago and I valued his friendship.

 There are also three individuals whom I would like to mention after finally managing to meet.
 Roger Greenslade who wrote an excellent unbiased view of the history of slot-racing ‘A History of Electric Model Roads and Racetracks 1908-1985‘, Sir Holburt Waring who designed and manufactured his SRM (Scale Raceway Models) range of slot cars and finally David Boyle who was instrumental in actually picking up the pieces after Wrenn finally closed their doors on production and purchasing the residue for his Dapol company.